-And when it comes to the natural environment, very few countries in the world are as fortunate as Australia with animals having abundant access to clean water, food and fresh air.
-The farms are usually spread across acres and acres of pastures.
-In fact some farms are so big, that farmers use helicopters to herd cattle and sheep!
-Since it’s an island, it is naturally quarantined against diseases that usually affects and spreads amongst animals in other countries.
+For Australian farmers, animal welfare is their number one priority.
+Most farms are family owned and all animals are raised with respect and care.
+Not only is animal welfare regulated by laws enforced by the Australian Government, it is a way of life for Australian farmers.
+And when it comes to the natural environment, very few countries in the world are as fortunate as Australia.
+Australian livestock have abundant access to clean water, food and fresh air.
+Australian farms are usually spread across acres and acres of pastures.
+In fact, some farms are so big, that farmers use helicopters to herd cattle and sheep!
+Since Australia is an island continent, livestock are naturally quarantined from diseases common in other countries.

 Did you know that animals that have been raised and processed in a stress-free environment, produce better quality meat?
 The muscles of healthy, stress-free animals contain high levels of glycogen, which is converted to lactic acid after the animal is slaughtered.
 Lactic acid is necessary to produce meat that is tender, tasty, and of good quality and colour.
 If the animal is stressed before or during slaughter, the glycogen in the muscles is exhausted and less lactic acid is produced, reducing the quality of the meat.
 So now you know the scientific reason behind the great taste of Australian beef and lamb!